lucasergiu2006/HTML/README.md

-# HTML,CSS,JS
-Acest repository contine informatii despre front end development.
-Codul a fost dezvoltat folosind Sublime Code Editor.
-Testele s-au facut folosind Markup Validation Service https://validator.w3.org/#validate_by_input si Chrome developer tools.
-Browserul folosit: Google Chrome.
-De asemenea, am folosit browser-sync in procesul de dezvoltare.
+This repository contains front end development related files.
+(HTML, CSS, JavaScript, Responsive design).
+The code was developed using Sublime code editor and tested using both Chrome developer tools  and the Markup Validation Service listed on the fallowing link https://validator.w3.org/#validate_by_input .Also, browser-sync was used (from windows cmd line) in the development process.